A business can’t go very far, for very long, without having sales. But finding customers is often easier said than done.

 But Then, Neither Is Selling.

-Marketing used to be about little more than generating leads to pass to Sales.
-Today, however, it needs to be about a synchronized initiative that follows and enhances the lead’s buying experience and helps them make their decision, providing contextually-relevant content that is seen as having value.
+Marketing used to be about generating leads to pass to Sales.
+Today, however, it needs to be a more synchronized initiative that follows and enhances the lead’s buying experience and helps them make their decision, providing contextually-relevant content that is seen as having value.

 - Blasting everyone who’s ever contacted the company about anything ever with a email newsletter talking about how great the company thinks it is;